ImageMagick/Usage-Markdown/photos/index.md

 Basically...
 *Seeing may be believing, but cameras lie!*

-For example suppose I wanted a image in which I appear in twice!
+For example, suppose I wanted an image in which I appear twice!
 Well that is easy to do.
-Here for example are the thumbnails of two quick photos I took specifically for this example, using a tripod and timer, which I'll use directly.
+Here, for example, are the thumbnails of two quick photos I took specifically for this example, using a tripod and timer, which I'll use directly.

 [![\[IM Output\]](anthony_1.jpg)](anthony_1.jpg)
 [![\[IM Output\]](anthony_2.jpg)](anthony_2.jpg)